bm298/foodApp/README.md

 ## Overview

-The Recipe Generator App is a web application that helps users find recipes based on their preferences and available ingredients.
+My Recipe Generator App named ChefAI is a web application that helps users find recipes based on their preferences and available ingredients.
 Whether you're feeling a specific mood, craving a particular cuisine, or simply need to make use of ingredients you have at home, this app provides personalized recipe suggestions to suit your needs.

 The app allows users to:
 - **Generate recipes** based on mood, cuisine, cooking time, skill level, and dietary preferences.